-That said, this week was J’s birthday, and given that he is of Polish and Italian descent, the theme was Polish/Italian Fusion food.
+That said, this week was Joe’s birthday, and given that he is of Polish and Italian descent, the theme was Polish/Italian fusion food.
 This was initially a bit of a challenge for me.
 Everything I thought of was one or the other, and I just don’t know Polish food very well.
 I tried to bring Kielbasa into the game, but just was at a loss.
-And I also thought about Pierogi, as a parallel to ravioli, but I was afraid somebody else might choose that.
+I also considered Pierogi, as a parallel to ravioli, but I was afraid somebody else might choose that.

 In the end, I was wandering through Meijer and saw a bag of sauerkraut.
 While wondering what I could possibly do with it, I remembered a sauerkraut chocolate cake Mom had made years ago.
 It sounded strange but was delicious.
 The sauerkraut preserved moisture and provided texture, but was otherwise unnoticed.
 That’s when inspiration hit.
 I could fuse this with the classic Sicilian dessert, Cassata cake (ie cannoli filling between layers), and add in some bumps across the top (more filling) to make a Detroit-style bumpy cake.
 The idea was brilliant!